There are different types of Cedar trees available worldwide, and this article will discuss some of the different types of cedar trees.

 The trunk is conical, with the crown beginning low on the trunk.
 It is a garden-size cedar bred to reach a maximum height of 40 feet (12 meters).

-9. Calocedrus decurrens
+9. Calocedrus Decurrens

 The Incense Cedar is a fragrant tree frequently sold during the holiday season.
 It is a California native that can sometimes reach heights of 152 feet.
-They have a conical shape and are commonly mistaken for cedars, even though they do not belong to that family.

-10. Thuja occidentalis
+10. Thuja Occidentalis

 Adults, on the other hand, can tolerate partial shade.
 Younger trees require more sunlight than those that are older.

-11. Chamaecyparis lawsonianiana
+11. Chamaecyparis Lawsonianiana

 They are also known as Lawson’s Cypress, a more accurate description of their valid species.
 These trees can reach heights of more than 200 feet, making them one of the taller trees on the list.